Frequently Asked Questions

 Would my landlord or freeholder change?

-If SYHA joins PfP as a subsidiary, your landlord would remain the same as SYHA and PfP would stay as separate organisations.
+When SYHA joins PfP as a subsidiary, your landlord will remain the same as SYHA and PfP will stay as separate organisations.

-The conditions of your tenancy or lease would not change as a result of the proposed partnership, and you would have the same legal rights and protection as you do now.
+The conditions of your tenancy or lease will not change as a result of the partnership, and you will have the same legal rights and protection as you do now.

-If SYHA joins PfP as a subsidiary, this would not affect your rent or service charge.
+When SYHA joins PfP as a subsidiary, this will not affect your rent or service charge.
 We will continue to review charges every year, in line with your current tenancy agreement or lease.

 What about the right to buy/acquire?

-If SYHA joins PfP as a subsidiary, and you already have the right to buy or acquire, you will not lose that right.
+When SYHA joins PfP as a subsidiary, if you already have the right to buy or acquire you will not lose that right.

-You would continue to get in touch with us as you do now, by phone, email, our website, or by talking to your Housing or Neighbourhood Officer, or your Key Worker.
+You can continue to get in touch with us as you do now, by phone, email, our website, or by talking to your Housing Officer, Neighbourhood Officer, Key Worker or Employment Specialist.

-There are no plans for these to change as part of the proposals.
-However, we are always looking for ways to make improvements – and, if we join PfP, there will be more opportunities to make our services better and more cost-effective.
+There are no plans for these to change as part of the partnership.
+However, we are always looking for ways to make improvements – and, when we join PfP, there will be more opportunities to make our services better and more cost-effective.
 This means that there may be changes in the future.

 Will the quality of customer services change?